txpmr001/PyPlayer/README.md

 ### Using PyPlayer

-Download all PyPlayer files.
-Set *movie_dir* to point to the local file directory that contains movie files.
+Download all project files.
+In file **PyPlayer.py**, set *movie_dir* to point to the local file directory that contains movie files.
 Update list *movie_file_extentions* to reflect the movie file extentions in the *movie_dir*.
 Set *api_key* to be your OMDb API Key as explained in the requirements section.

 > Written with [StackEdit](https://stackedit.io/).